COP30

 The Network's mission is to ensure that the UK academic sector plays our role in getting all players on track to deliver a low-carbon, resilient world.
 We aim to do so by easing access to evidence and academic expertise for the COPs, for government, NGOs, and other actors, and by taking action ourselves.

-We have three academics representing the University at COP27.
-They are:
+We have several academics representing the University of Bristol at COP30.

-Dr Alix Dietzel, School of Sociology, Politics and International Studies
+Dr Alix Dietzel, climate justice, School of Sociology, Politics and International Studies.

 Dr Alix Dietzel, alix.dietzel@bristol.ac.uk.